 Q&A: How Raytheon builds US Navy systems for air, land, sea and space

-Navy leaders, government officials and industry leaders are gathering at the 30th Surface Navy Association National Symposium in Crystal City, Virginia, on Jan.
-9-11.
-The theme of this year's show: “Surface Forces and Cross-Domain Integration."
+Navy leaders, government officials and industry leaders gathered at the 30th Surface Navy Association National Symposium in Crystal City, Virginia, on Jan.
+9-11, 2018.
+The theme of show: “Surface Forces and Cross-Domain Integration."

-We sat down with Tom Copeman, a retired three-star admiral who commanded the U.S. Navy’s surface ships and is now a Raytheon vice president, to discuss the topic and how the company’s systems operate in and across the air, land, sea and space domains.
+We sat down with Tom Copeman, a retired three-star admiral who commanded the U.S. Navy’s surface ships and is now a Raytheon vice president, to discuss how the company’s systems operate in and across the air, land, sea and space domains.

 What is “cross-domain integration,” and why is it important?